Hapcy/HerbBearingBeaver/NOTES.md

 ## Describe if you used AI, and if so, how/for what?

 - As I'm not very experienced with Python I used AI to advise me on structuring the project, so it's somewhat idiomatic to how a Flask project would look like.
+It also helped me with setting up a python environment.
 - I don't have much experience with xarray, so I used AI to help me understand what are dimensions, values, how stuff like "nearest" work, etc. This saved me a lot of time because I didn't have to dig through all the documentation for a simple task.
 - I noticed that when using Leaflet and not having bound on the map, the coordinates went out of the bounds of the data and caused issues.
 So I used AI to help me figure out how to normalize the coordinates into the bounds.